-The Academy of St. Benedict is using PowerSchool in the 2022-2023 school year.
+The Academy of St. Benedict is using PowerSchool in the 2024-2025 school year.
 This online student information system enhances communication between families and school staff.
+Please ensure we have the proper cell phone and email for custodial parents.

 CHILD CUSTODY